emreyurderiportfolio/emreyurderi_powerbi_self_project.github.io/README.md

 # Introduction

 This project contains only synthetic data and does not relate to any real person or company.
 The purpose of this project is to test and showcase the basic functionality of **Microsoft Fabric (Azure Data Factory)** and **Power BI**.
-A data professional explored these tools over a span of **4-5 hours** to demonstrate their capabilities.
+As a data professional, I explored these tools over a span of **4-5 hours** to demonstrate their capabilities.

 Since the data was generated using AI, the figures may not always align logically.